-If you want to improve your fine motor skills then this drawing website may be something fun you can engage in with grandchildren by your side.
-The key to anything is repetition and specificity in your practise.
-So if you want to improve on your pen control.. you will need to put a pen in your hand to help improve your dexterity.
+If you want to improve your fine motor skills then this drawing website may be something fun you can engage by yourself or with grandchildren by your side.
+The key to any improvement is repetition and specificity in your practice.
+So if you want to improve your pen control.. you will need to put a pen in your hand to help improve your dexterity.
 Try to keep in mind the PD impairment based exercise principles you have learnt from your 1:1 sessions.

 If you are interested in the evidence behind the exercises have a look at these articles.
 Research is showing that Parkinson’s symptoms can improve through high effort, high intensity exercise.
 If you want clarification on what you’re reading drop me an email or ask me at your next session and I’ll explain it to you.
 BE ENCOURAGED by the science..NOW IT’S UP TO YOU to do the work!

 Cortical and motor responses to acute forced exercise in Parkinson’s disease

 Jay L. Alberts, Michael Phillips, Mark J. Lowe, Anneke Frankemolle, Anil Thota, Erik B. Beall, Mary Feldman, Anwar Ahmed, and Angela L. Ridge